inside.ewu.edu

 Pre-requisites: admission to the MS Counseling program.

-This course introduces theories and best practices involved with counseling couples and families.
-Students will learn to think systemically and apply family therapy concepts, dynamics, theories and techniques to working with individuals, couples and families in various settings.
+Introduces theories and best practices involved with counseling couples and families.
+Students learn to think systemically and apply family therapy concepts, dynamics, theories, and techniques to working with individuals, couples, and families in various settings.

 PSYC 570.
 CHILDHOOD PSYCHOPATHOLOGY AND TREATMENT.
 5 Credits.